 In fact, eToro is one of the only UK brokers that we have come across that allows you to buy international stocks commission-free.
 Not only does that mean no surcharge to access non-UK markets, but you won’t need to pay a monthly or annual fee, either.

 Degiro is an online broker that offers one of the most extensive and diverse asset libraries we have seen.
-As such, this makes it a great option in your hunt for the best international stocks.
+As such, this makes it a possible option in your hunt for international stocks.
 For example, Degiro gives you access to a whopping 19 European stock exchanges.
 This includes everything from Sweden, Italy, and Norway, to Ireland, Germany, and Greece.

 For example, we found that with most European exchanges, you will pay a fee of €4.00 + 0.05% per trade (capped at €60).
 If you’re interested in Australian shares, this will cost you €10.00 + 0.06% per trade.
 However, it is US stocks that really stand out, with a low commission of just €0.50 + USD 0.004 per share.
 When it comes to getting started at Degiro, the process does take a few days.
 This is because you first need to verify your identity by transferring funds from your UK bank account.